facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_ios.md

 #### 3.2.5. locale

 It forces the widget to use the language configuration indicated by locale parameter.
 This parameter accepts a language code and local identification code.
-If the file of the widget resources doesn´t have a location for the “locale” selecting its configuration would use the language by default.
+If the file of the widget resources doesn´t have a location for the "locale" selecting its configuration would use the language by default.

 #### 3.2.6. logImages

 Activate or not the return of the images list which have been captured during the execution of the extraction process.
-If the input parameter is “true” will return the list of processed images.
+If the input parameter is `true` will return the list of processed images.
 In another case, it will get back an empty list.

 #### 3.2.7. tutorialFlag